Jacqueline Destremps – Co-Founder, 100+ Women Who Care Valley of the Sun

 Steering Team and Co-Chair of 2019 Leadership Conference, 100 Who Care Alliance

 Jacqueline first learned about the 100 Who Care concept in 2014 from a fellow Superbowl Host Committee volunteer, Kim Tarnopolski.
 After hearing about the concept she jumped at the chance to be part of the four woman executive team Kim was putting together.
-They had big ambitions, launching two 100+ Women Who Care groups at the same time under one Chapter, and needed a website and social media presence, both a part of Jacqueline’s expertise.
+They had big ambitions, launching two 100+ Women Who Care groups at the same time under one Giving Circle, and needed a website and social media presence, both a part of Jacqueline’s expertise.
 They launched in early 2015 and quickly grew to over 200 members and today have three sister groups serving Phoenix and it’s surrounding cities.

 She was invited to speak at both the 2015 and 2017 100 Who Care Alliance Conferences in Chicago to share her experience with marketing and social media and served as the co-chair for the 2019 Leadership Conference that took place in Scottsdale, AZ.

 Co-Founder and President, 100 Who Care Alliance